BMW

 2013 BMW 5 Series

 CarHunch analysed 7,489 real MOT records for the 2013 BMW 5 Series.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2013 BMW 5 Series diesel achieves an 83.7% first-time pass rate, slightly above the UK average of 80%, suggesting reasonable reliability for the age and mileage—though nearly 40% of these cars have recorded at least one dangerous defect, which is a significant buyer concern worth investigating on the specific car's history.
 Petrol examples fare slightly better at 88.3%, but they represent less than 3% of the cohort.